 The PSA with EKI has been amended several times throughout the remedial process and is an enforceable obligation of the Successor Agency pursuant to Sections 34171(d)(1)(E) and 34171(d)(1)(F).
-For the ROPS 21-22 cycle and as reflected in ROPS line item 41, it is estimated that the Successor Agency will incur approximately \$400,000 for the environmental engineering services provided by EKI.
-These services will include the second semi-annual groundwater monitoring event and report to DTSC for 2021, and the first such semi-annual event and report for 2022.
-Further, if approval of the O&M Plan by DTSC occurs in calendar year 2021, services related to the appropriate abandonment and destruction of numerous monitoring and injection wells located on Site B, rehabilitation of certain wells for continued future use, and installation of new wells along the Site B easterly and southern boundary perimeter in anticipation of eventual site redevelopment are included.
-Finally, services of EKI required in connection with securing DTSC certification of the Site B FS/RAP as complete are also included.
+For the ROPS 22-23 cycle and as reflected in ROPS line item 41, it is estimated that the Successor Agency will incur approximately \$307,000 for the environmental engineering services provided by EKI.
+These services will include the second semi-annual groundwater monitoring event and report to DTSC for 2022, and the first such semi-annual event and report for 2023.